Index Rebalancing

 - Applied primarily to broader asset classes rather than individual ETFs

-- Functions at the individual position level (specific S&P 500 ETFs or QQQ stock)
+- Functions at the individual position level (specific stocks, ETFs, or other suitable assets)

 - Event-driven rather than calendar-driven - responds when trigger thresholds are crossed

-- Uses fixed dollar Target Allocations (TAs) for each index fund position
+- Uses Target Allocations (TAs) and price deviation triggers for each position

 - Dynamically adjusts to market movements when they exceed predetermined triggers